annabmv/annabmv/README.md

 - 🔭 Data Analyst Apprentice.
 - 🎓 I have a BSc in Biology and MSc in Clinical Oncology with focus on cancer epigenomics and bioinformatics.
-- 📚 I’m currently studying statistics, SQL, and Power BI.
+- 📚 I’m currently studying statistics, SQL, and DataViz.
 - 💻 Other interests: Front-end development, UI Design, and Storytelling.
 - 😄 Pronouns: She/her